Northern Quad Route

 Region 2, Club 1 - The Town of Saint Quentin

 The town of Saint Quentin is your first stop when entering Region 2.
 The town is small with a population of less than 2500 and has limited amenities including lodging, food and fuel.
 The town is ~50kms west of the Mount Carleton Provincial Park, home of Mount Carleton the highest peak in New Brunswick at 820m or 2700ft.
-Although, no official local trails will take you to the park from Saint Quentin, the local ATV Club can arrange transportation for you to visit the park to enjoy trail hiking and views from the mountain top.
+Although, no official managed trail will take you to the park from Saint Quentin, the local ATV Club can arrange transportation for you to visit the park to enjoy trail hiking and views from the mountain top.
 The trails around Saint Quentin are managed by Club 1 - Club Sentier d'Amitie St-Quentin.
 See their Facebook page for local news in the area.
 You can also reach out the club via their email [email protected].
 The following information about Saint Quentin is taken from Explore NB ...
 This small and modern town is brimming with joie de vivre and discoveries.
 Climb to the top of Mount Carleton, the Maritimes' highest peak.
 The Festival Western is one of the largest of its kind in eastern Canada and the only one in the Maritime provinces featuring a professional rodeo.
 Stop by the Old Train Station Tourist Centre to get information about local events and area attractions.
 We look forward to meeting you!

 253 kms